Extras (novel): Plot synopsis

 Aya Fuse is a 15-year-old girl living in the futuristic city of Yokohama.
-One night, accompanied by her hovercam Moggle, she crashes a party in New Pretty Town hoping to track down a group she saw surfing a mag-lev train, a story which she believes will make her famous.
+One night, accompanied by her hovercam Moggle, she crashes a party in New Pretty Town in the hope of tracking down a group she saw surfing a mag-lev train, a story that she believes will make her famous.
 She follows one of the group's members, Eden Maru, out of the party, but they nearly get away when she is distracted by Frizz Mizuno, a more beautiful and far more famous person who compliments Aya.
-Aya leaves without telling Frizz her full name, because she is embarrassed by her comparatively low face rank.
+Aya leaves without telling Frizz her full name because she is embarrassed by her comparatively low face rank.
 She then follows Eden into a cave, where she is ambushed by the mag-lev riders, who call themselves the Sly Girls.
-The group's leader Lai gives Aya a chance to join them, but to do so she is forced to drop Moggle into an underground lake.
+The group's leader Lai gives Aya a chance to join them, but to do, so she is forced to drop Moggle into an underground lake.

-The next day, she visits her famous brother Hiro in New Pretty Town, another kicker who is celebrating reaching the "top thousand" - a list of the thousand most famous people in the city.
+The next day, she visits her famous brother Hiro in New Pretty Town, another kicker who is celebrating reaching the "top thousand," a list of the thousand most famous people in the city.
 Hiro and his friend Ren Machino refuse to believe Aya's tale of the Sly Girls, who are an urban legend in the city, but Ren, who designed Moggle, agrees to help Aya retrieve him.
-Aya also happens upon a story about Frizz, discovering that he started a clique based around a brain surgery called Radical Honesty, which enforces honesty and makes a person unable to lie.
-That evening, Aya goes mag-lev surfing with the Sly Girls, enjoying the experience in spite of not having a camera to film it with.
+Aya also happens upon a story about Frizz and discovers that he started a clique based around a brain surgery called Radical Honesty, which enforces honesty and makes a person unable to lie.
+That evening, Aya goes mag-lev surfing with the Sly Girls and enjoys the experience in spite of not having a camera to film it.
 During the journey, the girls are surprised when the train stops, and they see inhuman figures loading the train up with a variety of items hidden within a secret underground room.

-Aya retrieves Moggle, and uses him to film her next excursion with the Sly Girls, a mag-lev surfing trip which ends in exploration of the underground room they had discovered.
-Inside are many large cylinders of metal, and a large chute leading to the top of the mountain, neither of which are understood by the Sly Girls.
+Aya retrieves Moggle and uses him to film her next excursion with the Sly Girls, a mag-lev surfing trip that ends in exploration of the underground room that they discovered.
+Inside are many large cylinders of metal and a large chute leading to the top of the mountain, neither of which is understood by the Sly Girls.
 They plan to return to explore further, but Aya's credibility is ruined by the kicking of a news story about Frizz Mizuno coming to talk to her by her dorm.
 Aya is forced to break off contact with Frizz in order to lose fame, which the Sly Girls despise, and the story leaves her disillusioned by the hateful comments of the kickers.
-However, she does have the chance to tell Hiro and Ren about the Sly Girls story, and from her description Ren guesses that the chute inside the mountain is a mass driver which, combined with the steel projectiles, could be used to launch an attack on the city.
+However, she has the chance to tell Hiro and Ren about the Sly Girls story, and from her description, Ren guesses that the chute inside the mountain is a mass driver, which, combined with the steel projectiles, could be used to launch an attack on the city.